-I hold a book in my hands and curl into my favorite reading corner wit a soft light and my mom’s woven peach-and-lilac throw to keep me company.
+I hold the Innocent Labor book in my hands and curl into my favorite reading corner with a soft light and my mom’s woven peach-and-lilac throw to keep me company.
 I am ready for an evening filled with events, surprises, emotions – all supported by my powerful imagination during this “me” time.

 The subject matter is intense and real – Human Trafficking.